 Not only do the first day of school traditions help you document your child being one year older and reaching another milestone in their lives, but it also makes them excited for school and provides them with something to look forward to after school, especially if they have first day jitters or a hard time adjusting back after a great summer break.

-On each family member’s birthday, start a little tradition of either letting them choose their favorite dish or restaurant for dinner, breakfast or lunch, or activity or place to go for their birthday.
+On each family member’s big day, start a birthday tradition of either letting them choose their favorite dish or restaurant for dinner, breakfast or lunch, or activity or place to go for their birthday.

 Is there something that person wants to do every year like go skiing, take in a movie, head out for a hike or to the pool to celebrate?

-My husband and daughter will get dressed up and head out to a dinner location of her choosing.
-While we don’t do this on their actual birthday because we have a different tradition on that day, we’ll take them out to dinner sometime during the week of their birthay.
+My husband and daughter will get dressed up and head out to a location of her choosing.
 They both love getting dressed up and going out for father/daughter and mother/son time.

 ONE HOLIDAY TRADITION THAT STICKS